dafer45/TBTK/doc/Manual.md

 ```cpp
 	Plotter plotter;
 ```
-*Note: All Plotter objects use the same matplotlib instance as backend and can therefore interfere with each other if multiple Plotter object are used.*
+*Note: All Plotter objects use the same matplotlib instance as backend and can therefore interfere with each other when used simultaneously.*

 <b>Setting the canvas size</b>
 ```cpp